elleobrien/Bigdata_Bighair/README.md

 **Hair_Maps** contains the hair "heat maps" for every image in the yearbook dataset.
 The maps are probabilistic (scaled 0-1).

 **Looks_by_Decades** contains a folder of sample images representing every decade from 1930-2010.
-An accompanying .csv file provides demographic info (gender, decade) about each picture.
+An accompanying .csv file provides demographic info (male/female label, decade) about each picture.

 **Size_by_Year** contains several analysis scripts to
 + Measure hair density in every picture in the dataset,